-This program offers support and services for family caregivers of eligible Veterans who were seriously injured in the line of duty during certain time periods and meet other eligibility requirements.
+This program offers support and services for family caregivers of eligible Veterans who were seriously injured in the line of duty and meet other eligibility requirements.
 Services for eligible participants may include a financial stipend, access to health insurance, mental health counseling, caregiver training, and respite care.

 The Camp Lejeune Family Member Program

 Did you live at U.S. Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) in North Carolina with an active-duty Veteran who was your spouse or parent?
 If you lived in either of these places for at least 30 cumulative days from August 1953 through December 1987, you may have had contact with contaminants in the drinking water there.
 Scientific and medical evidence has shown an association between exposure to these contaminants and the development of certain diseases later on.
 If you now have one of the related conditions, you may qualify for health care benefits through VA.